ethereumclassic/ethereumclassic.github.io/content/blog/2024-04-29-etc-ecosystem-spotlight-the-last-monarchy/index.md

 - What Is "The Last Monarchy"?
 - Who are the team behind it?
 - Why does it use ETC?
-- The two function in the back end on ETC: NFTs and governance Token
+- The two function in the back end on ETC: NFTs and governance token
 - When is it going to be launched and on what platforms?

 ![](./1.png)